SteveBarnett/Speaker-Workshop/deck.md

 Not gonna be perfect
 But will give you some useful feedback, some new ideas Stand up.
 Yes, it’s silly.
 Yes, it helps.

 ---

+### **Activity** :sparkles:

+## What's the most useful<br>you learned today?

+^ To the wall!
+You've now run through the entire process of thinking about, preparing, submitting and giving a talk!
+What's the one most useful thing thing you've learned.
+Write it on a sticky.

+---